thosearetheguise/thosearetheguise.github.io/_posts/2019-01-06-htb-Mischief.md

 other::r-x
 ```

-Looks like our loki user has been specifically blocked from running sudo and su, but all other users are able to execute it.
+Looks like our loki user has been specifically blocked from running `sudo` and `su`, but all other users are able to execute it.

-There are no other users in the /etc/passwd file, but from previous experience we have been able to get reverse shells as accounts such as mysql and www-data and we have a website that can already run commands as www-data
+There are no other users in the `/etc/passwd` file, but from previous experience we have been able to get reverse shells as accounts such as `mysql` and `www-data` and we have a website that can already run commands as `www-data`.
+How convenient.

 With the knowledge we have of the blacklist we need to craft a reverse shell payload.
 We can use the loki ssh session to test it out and fix the payload till we get a working one.
 We know that the black list does not block python so we look up our reverse shell cheatsheet and grab the python sample, updating the ip address and port with our own.
 ```